 Rootfire Cooperative was created through a joint partnership between Ineffable Music Group and Rootfire.
 The intention behind developing the label services program was to provide interest-free loans for the production and marketing of recorded music.

-The Movement’s album Golden was the first release on Rootfire Cooperative, followed by albums from HIRIE, Giant Panda Guerilla Dub Squad, and The Holdup.
+The Movement’s album Golden was the first release on Rootfire Cooperative, followed by albums from HIRIE, Giant Panda Guerilla Dub Squad, The Holdup, Satsang, and Nattali Rize.

-Rootfire Cooperative Mission: To positively contribute and participate in the progressive roots, reggae, and dub community by providing resources to artists for production, marketing, and manufacturing of recorded music.
+Rootfire Cooperative Mission: To empower artists.
+We contribute and participate in the progressive roots, reggae, and dub community by providing resources to artists for production, marketing, and manufacturing of recorded music.

 When an Artist releases music through Rootfire Cooperative, the Artist maintains 100% ownership and control of their music.
 The name and logo “Rootfire” and/or “Rootfire Cooperative” is only applied in the traditional “label sense,” in that it becomes a recognized symbol showing the Artist is a member of the cooperative and through its membership is dedicated to furthering progressive roots and reggae culture as a whole.